-Gaussian distribution tells us that there is statistical randomness.
-For those of you who have studied statistics, this means that there is a "normal" distribution with standard deviations.
-Because of this, we can develop a mathematical relationship to calculate noise levels given certain key parameters.
+It tells us that there is statistical randomness in statistics, this means that there is a "normal" distribution with standard deviations.
+Because of this, a mathematical relationship is developed to calculate noise levels given certain key parameters.
 Every equipment element and the transmission medium itself contributes thermal noise to a communication system if the temperature of that element or medium is above absolute zero on the Kelvin temperature scale.
-Thermal noise is the factor that sets the lower limit of sensitivity of a receiving system and is often expressed as a temperature, usually given in units referred to absolute zero.
-These units are called kelvins

-(K), not degrees.
+Thermal noise is the factor thatsets the lower limit of sensitivity of a receiving system and is often expressed as a temperature, usually given in units referred to absolute zero.
+These units are called kelvins (K), not degrees.
 Thermal noise is a general term referring to noise based on thermal agitations of electrons.
-The term "white noise" refers to the average uniform spectral distribution of noise energy with respect to frequency.
+Theterm "white noise" refers to the average uniform spectral distribution of noise energy with respect to frequency.
 Thermal noise is directly proportional to bandwidth and noise temperature.
 Work of the Austrian scientist, Ludwig Boltzmann, who did landmark work on the random motion of electrons.
-From Boltzmann's constant, we can write a relationship for the thermal noise level (Pn) in 1 Hz of bandwidth at absolute zero (Kelvin scale) or we have: Pn =-204 dBW per Hz of bandwidth for a perfect receiver.
-(3b)

-Pn = -228.6 dBW per Hz of bandwidth for a perfect receiver at absolute zero.
-(3a)
+From Boltzmann's constant, we can write a relationship for the thermal noise level (Pn) in 1 Hz of bandwidth at absolute zero (Kelvin scale) or Pn = -228.6dBW per Hz of bandwidth for a perfect receiver at absolute zero.
+At room temperature (290 Kor 178C) Pn =-204 dBW per Hz of bandwidth for a perfect receiver.
+(3b)or =-174 dBm/Hz of bandwidth for a perfect receiver.